milanych/p-quiz/README.md

-# Quiz
+# Quiz generated

-Four hard-coded question.
-Choose wisely.
+Random generated questions.
+Length of quiz from 3 to 10 questions.